nongiach/i3-auto-switch/README.md

 TLDR: Auto switch between multiple neovim/vim instance or terminal instance in i3.

-Sometimes, you forget in which workspace or which tab you your vim/neovim/emacs/vs/sublime is?
+Sometimes, you forget in which workspace or which tab you your vim/neovim/emacs/vs/sublime/terminal is?
-This module will focus your vim/neovim for you, and allows you to switch between all your currently opened vim/neovim instances with one keyboard shortcut.
+This module will focus your vim/neovim for you, and allows you to switch between all your currently opened editor instances with one keyboard shortcut.

 ## How to use